RogueRAZR/Install-Printer.ps1/README.md

 $dlpath: Sets the download file location for your drivers (Required)

-$zpath: Sets the directory to unzip the driver to.
-Will use same as $dlpath if set blank.
-(Optional)

 $driver: This needs to be set to the DriverStore Name of the Driver.
 (Required)

 $driverpath: This needs the pathing to the driver INF file.
 It appends your zip path automatically.
 (Required)